IRL2/nanover-docs/source/concepts/applications.rst

 Play area
 ~~~~~~~~~~

-A client, typically in the case of a VR client, can share a rough
+A client, typically in the case of a VR client, can share a
-boundary within which the user can safely move.
-This is used to visually
+boundary within which that user can safely move.
+This can be visualised
-indicate the range of motion for each user, and is especially useful for
+on other clients and is especially useful for colocated setups, or to
-colocated setups, or seeing the results of the :ref:`radial orient <radial-orient>`
+see the results of the :ref:`radial orient <radial-orient>` function for
-function for distributed setups.
+distributed setups.

-The play area is defined as four points, each as a vector of 3 XYZ values, in
+The play area is defined as four points, where each point is a vector of three XYZ values defined in
-server space, that form a quadrilateral.
+server space that form a quadrilateral.
 The play area is defined as a
 Struct in the shared state under the key ``playarea.<PLAYER_ID>``.
 The points
 are defined under the keys ``A``, ``B``, ``C``, and ``D``.